akshaycodeforge/astrobarnett/README.md

 I am Akshay Kumar aka [Astro Barnett](https://astrobarnett.in/about-me) and I hail from Rajouri, Jammu & Kashmir (J&K) which lies in the northern part of India.
-Presently, I am doing astrophysics and cosmology at the [DIPARTIMENTO DI FISICA E ASTRONOMIA "GALILEO GALILEI"  at the Università degli Studi di Padova, Italy.](https://astrobarnett.in/about-me)

 How to reach me: akshay@astrobarnett.in

 I mainly work with Python.